The Tradition of Cattle Branding in Southern Alberta:

 How Branding Works

 The most common type of branding involves using a hot iron to create a distinctive mark on the cattle’s hide.
-However, the branding iron’s temperature and the brand’s placement are carefully monitored to minimize discomfort and avoid infection.

-Many ranchers prioritize ethical cattle branding techniques to ensure that the process is as humane as possible.
 The branding mark is usually placed on areas where the hide is thickest, such as the hip or shoulder.

 This reduces the risk of injury and speeds up the healing process.